 Though commonly known as a mere stepping off point for the inspiring Temples of Angkor, Siem Reap is a worthy destination in itself.
 Stay a little longer and you're bound to fall in love with this eclectic Cambodian city.

-Getting there: Direct flights from Shanghai to Siem Reap
+Getting there: Direct flights from Hong Kong to Siem Reap

 Hobbiton, New Zealand